Tisza Party: Social issues

-The party has broadly strayed away from talking about or having opinions on particular social issues.
-Magyar has refused to engage with 'culture war' issues, suggesting talking about it is falling for 'government propaganda'.
-The party was also cautious surrounding 2025 Budapest Pride, not reacting to the event or the ban until the day of the event, when Magyar said it showed that Orbán had lost popularity.
+The party has broadly stayed away from talking about or having opinions on particular social issues.
+Magyar has refused to engage with "culture war" issues and suggested that discussing them entails "falling for [Fidesz] propaganda."
+The party was accordingly cautious about the 2025 edition of Budapest Pride.
+It did not react to the event or the Fidesz government's attempted ban thereof until the day of, when Magyar said that unprecedented participation at Pride indicated that Orbán had lost popularity.

+The party's platform during the 2026 election campaign did not explicitly address LGBTQ rights in Hungary, but Magyar committed to protecting freedom of assembly in the context of the Fidesz government's attempt to curtail Budapest Pride.
+During a speech after Tisza's victory, Magyar stated that Hungary should be a country "where no one is stigmatized for loving someone differently than the majority," which analysts saw as indicating a relatively supportive stance on LGBTQ rights.
+A spokesperson for the police later stated that the Budapest Metropolitan Police had approved the 2026 Budapest Pride parade, which observers and media outlets also viewed as indicating that the Magyar government would be more progressive on LGBTQ+ issues than Fidesz had been.

 Attacks against the party

 The party has alleged that it has been the victim of attacks and allegations from several figures and organisations, often linked to the Fidesz government.